 If any of the checks fail, the DCC rejects the Service Request and notifies the Gaining Supplier of such rejection.

-If the checks are successful, the DCC sends a Digitally Signed communication to the CoS Party.
+For SMETS2+ Devices, if the checks are successful, the DCC sends a Digitally Signed communication to the CoS Party.

 The CoS Party receives the Digitally Signed communication from the DCC and applies the following checks: